This page has details to help Chromium sheriffs. For more information and procedures, see Tree Sheriffs and read the theses on Sheriffing.

 Handling failing perf expectations (like the sizes step)

 When a step turns red because perf expectations weren't met, use the instructions on the perf sheriffs page to give you information on how to handle it.
 It can also help to get in touch with the developer that landed the change along with the current perf sheriff to decide how to proceed.
+For sizes, the stdio output of the sizes step lists the static initializers found, diffing against a green run can find the culprit of that kind of sizes failure.

 Coordinating WebKit breakages / fixes